 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Concordia University, Wisconsin, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Concordia University, Wisconsin, approximately 64% of students took out student loans averaging $7,505 a year.
-That adds up to $30,020 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Concordia University, Wisconsin, approximately 66% of students took out student loans averaging $8,689 a year.
+That adds up to $34,756 over four years for those students.

 Contact details for Concordia University, Wisconsin are given below.

 |Address:||12800 N Lake Shore Dr, Mequon, WI 53097-2402|

 |Rehabilitation & Therapeutic Professions||58||NA|

 |Finance & Financial Management||25||$51,257|

 |Health & Physical Education||21||$29,518|

 Learn more about the majors offered at Concordia University, Wisconsin along with which ones have the highest average starting salaries.